Suspect killed by police after 'brazen' St. Paul murder of artist

 Suspect's criminal and mental health history

-Murdock had a limited criminal history, including a burglary and a theft conviction.
+The suspect had a limited criminal history, including a burglary and a theft conviction.

-But Henry hinted at a bigger picture story about who’s allowed to have firearms and how mental health and intoxication play into that.
+But Chief Henry hinted at a bigger picture story about who’s allowed to have firearms and how mental health and intoxication play into that.

 "It is important that we recognize these flags and that we make sure that when people are in crisis, in distress," the chief said.

-Murdock was committed to a mental institution last year for being mentally ill and/or chemically dependent.
+The suspect was committed to a mental institution last year for being mentally ill and/or chemically dependent.

 Lowertown laments safety concerns

-People who lived in an artists co-op with the victim took some comfort in hearing he lived so far away.
+People who lived in an artist's co-op with the victim took some comfort in hearing he lived so far away.

 But Lowertown neighbors lamented one more reason to feel less safe.